EURid is responsible for processing your personal data.

 In order to be able to offer the best possible services for your Domain Name, we must collect some relevant personal data regarding your registration.
 This also allows us to identify and get in touch with you directly in relation to your Domain Name registration if, and when, needed.

 We are required to maintain a complete and accurate database of all registered Domain Names.
-The purpose of the WHOIS look-up facility (https://whois.eurid.eu/en/) is to provide accurate and up-to-date information about the technical and administrative contact persons administering the Domain Names3.
+The purpose of the WHOIS look-up facility (https://whois.eurid.eu/en/) is to provide accurate and up-to-date information about the technical and administrative contact persons administering the Domain Names2.
 This helps us in creating and maintaining a trusted and safe Internet environment.
+Moreover, your personal data may be processed for identification purposes in order to verify the validity of your registration.

 We use your personal data to maintain and build long-term, sustainable relationships and to execute the contract(s) we may have.
 We use your personal data to respond to your inquiries, to fulfil your requests, and/or to send you administrative information.